 What you need to know

-In South Australia, the advice from our Chief Public Health Officer is that schools, preschools and early childhood services should remain open.
+In South Australia, the advice from our Chief Public Health Officer is that schools, preschools and early childhood services are safe for children and staff.
 This includes out of school hours care (OSHC).

 Universities, higher education and vocational education

 Specific requirements are in place for people who have returned from a country or region that is at high or moderate risk for COVID-19.
 University, higher education and vocational education administrators are advised to review what measures they have in place for remote learning to accommodate people in those circumstances.